Elements-Agency/benjaminjyoung/content/artwork/citrus-study/index.md

 ## Artwork Purchase Options ##

-The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a brown wood fram and gold trim to frame the painting and give an antique feel, along with a white mat to highlight the focus of the fruit.
+The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a brown wood frame and gold trim to frame the painting and give an antique feel, along with a white mat to highlight the focus of the fruit.
 Mounting hardware included.